AdvancedPhotonSource/GSAS-II/docs/source/G2tools.rst

 *GSAS-II Independent Tools*
 ================================

-The modules here are tools that provide programs that can be run independently of the main GSAS-II program.
+The modules here are used for independent programs to be used as tools within the GSAS-II package and run independently of the main GSAS-II program.

+ * :ref:`GSASIIIntPDFtool<GSASIIautoint>`:  Parallelized auto-integration/PDF program
+ * :ref:`G2compare<G2compare>`: Project Comparison program

 Both are under development.

 .. automodule:: GSASIIIntPDFtool